hoshir/katago-docker/README.md

 # katago-docker
-Tools and Docker image to run KataGo in GCP
+A Docker image to run KataGo in GCP

+# Important notice
+Please don't forget to stop your GCP instance to avoid incurring charges to your account when you don't use it.

 # Quick Start
 ## Launch a new instance
 See instructions in Google Cloud Platform to launch an instance with GPU.

-This docker image is tested with the "GPU Optimized Debian m32 (with CUDA 10.0)" image with NVIDIA Tesla K80 GPU.
+This Docker image is tested with the "GPU Optimized Debian m32 (with CUDA 10.0)" image with NVIDIA Tesla K80 GPU.

 ## SSH to the instance